fatualux/python-notes/src/chapters/solid/interface_segregation.md

 # Interface Segregation Principle

-"A client should not be forced to depend on interfaces it does not use."
+”Clients should not be forced to depend on methods that they do not use.”
+(Robert C. Martin, Agile Software Development)

 This principle encourages the creation of smaller, more specific interfaces rather than a large, general-purpose one.

+Many client specific interfaces are better than one general-purpose interface.

 ## Example